colshrapnel/phpdelusions.net/sql_injection.md

 or
  * have to be enclosed in quotes
  * special characters (frankly - the very delimiting quotes) have to be escaped
- * proper client encoding have to be set
+ * a proper client encoding have to be set
 or
  * may be [hex-encoded](https://dev.mysql.com/doc/refman/5.0/en/hexadecimal-literals.html)
 2. Numbers
  * have to be added via native prepared statement
 or
- * should be formatted to contain only numbers, a decimal delimiter and a sign
+ * should be filtered out to make sure only numrical characters, a decimal delimiter and a sign
 3. Identifiers
  * have to be enclosed in backticks
  * special characters (frankly - the very delimiting backticks) have to be escaped
 4. Operators and keywords.
  * there are no special formatting rules for the keywords and operators beside the fact that they have to be legitimate SQL operators and keywords.
 So, they have to be *whitelisted*.

-As you can see, there are **four** distinct *sets* of rules, not just one single statement.
+As you can see, there are *four* whole *sets* of rules, not just one single statement.
 So, one cannot stick to a magic chant like "escape your inputs" or "use prepared statements".

-"All right" - says you - "I am following all these rules already.
-What's all the fuss about"?
-All the fuss is about *manual formatting*.
-In fact, you should never apply these rules manually, in the application code, but you must have a mechanism that will do this formatting for you.
+"All right" - you would say - "I am following all these rules already.
+What's all the fuss is about"?
+All the fuss is about the *manual* formatting.
+In fact, you should never apply these rules manually, in the application code, but must have a mechanism that will do this formatting for you instead.
 Why?
-<a name="4">&nbsp;</a>

 ###Why manual formatting is bad?#manual

-Because it's manual. *Manual means error prone*.
+Because it is manual.
+And manual means error prone.
 It depends on the programmer's skill, temper, mood, number of beers last night and so on.
 As a matter of fact, manual formatting is the very and the only reason for the most injection cases in the world.
 Why?

 1. **Manual formatting can be incomplete.**
-Let's take Bobby Tables' case.
-It's a perfect example of incomplete formatting: string we added to the query were quoted but not escaped!
-While we just learned from the above that quoting and escaping should be always applied together (along with setting the proper encoding for the escaping function).
+Let's take the Bobby Tables' case.
+It's a perfect example of incomplete formatting: a string we have added to the query was only quoted but not escaped!
+While, as we just learned from the above, quoting and escaping should always go together (along with setting the proper encoding for the escaping function).
 But in a usual PHP application which does SQL string formatting separately (partly in the query and partly somewhere else), it is very likely that some part of formatting may be simple overlooked.

-2. **Manual formatting can be applied to wrong literal**.
+2. **Manual formatting can be applied to the wrong literal**.
-Not a big deal as long as we are using *complete formatting* (as it will cause immediate error which can be fixed at development phase), but combined with incomplete formatting it's a real disaster.
+Not a big deal as long as we are using *complete formatting* (as it will cause immediate error which can be fixed at the  development phase), but when combined with incomplete formatting it's a real disaster.
 There are hundreds of answers on the great site of Stack Overflow, suggesting **to escape identifiers** the same way as strings.
-Which is totally useless and leads straight to injection.
+Which would be completely useless and would cause an SQL injection.

-3. **Manual formatting is essentially non-obligatory measure**.
+3. **Manual formatting is essentially a non-obligatory measure**.
 First of all, there is obvious lack of attention case, where proper formatting can be simply forgotten.
-But there is a real weird case - many PHP users often *intentionally* refuse to apply any formatting, because up to this day they still separating data to "clean" and "unclean", "user input" and "non-user input", etc. Means "safe" data don't require formatting.
+But there is a real weird case - many PHP users often *intentionally* refuse to apply any formatting, because up to this day they still separate the data to "clean" and "unclean", "user input" and "non-user input", etc. Thinking that a "safe" data don't need any formatting.
 Which is a plain nonsense - remember Sarah O'Hara.
-From the formatting point of view, it is *destination* that matters.
-A developer have to mind the **type of SQL literal**, not the data source.
-Is this string going to the query?
-It have to be formatted then.
-No matter, if it is from user input or just mysteriously appeared amidst the code execution.
+From the formatting point of view, it's the *destination* that matters.
+A developer has to mind the *type of SQL literal*, not the data source.
+Is it a string going to the query?
+It have to be formatted as a string then.
+No matter if it's from user input or just mysteriously appeared out of nowhere amidst the code execution.

-4. **Manual formatting can be separated from the actual query execution by considerable distance.**
+4. **Manual formatting can be separated from the actual query execution by a considerable distance.**
-Most underestimated and overlooked issue.
-Yet most essential of them all, as it alone can spoil all the other rules, if not followed.
+The most underestimated and overlooked issue.
+Yet most essential of them all, as it can spoil all the other rules alone, if not followed.
-Almost every PHP user is tempted to do all the "sanitization" in one place, far away from the actual query execution, and this false approach is a source of innumerable faults:
+Almost every PHP user is tempted to do all the "sanitization" in a single place, far away from the actual query execution, and such a wrong approach is a source of innumerable faults alone:
- - first of all, having no query at hand, one cannot tell what kind of SQL literal this certain piece of data is going represent - and thus violate both formatting rules (1) and (2) at once.
+ - first of all, having no query at hand, one cannot tell what kind of SQL literal this certain piece represents - and thus we have both formatting rules (1) and (2) violated at once.
- - having more than one place for santization, we're calling for disaster, as one developer would think it was done by another, or made already somewhere else, etc.
+ - having more than one place for santization (it could be either acentralized facility or in-place formatting), we are calling for a disaster, as one developer would think it was done by another, or was already made somewhere else, etc.
- - having more than one place for santization, we're introducing another danger, of double-sanitizing data (say, one developer formatted it at the entry point and another - before query execution)
+ - having more than one place for santization, we're introducing another danger, of double-sanitizing data (say, one developer formatted it at the entry point and another - before query execution), which is not dangerous but make one's site look extremely unprofessional
- - premature formatting most likely will spoil the source variable, making it unusable anywhere else.
+ - premature formatting will spoil the source variable, making it unusable for anything else.

 5. After all, manual formatting will always take extra space in the code, making it entangled and bloated.

 All right, now you trust me that manual formatting is bad.
-What we have to use instead?
+What do we have to use instead?
-<a name="5">&nbsp;</a>

 ###Prepared statements.#prepared

 Here I need to stop for a while to emphasize the important difference between the implementation of **native** prepared statements supported by the major DBMS, and **the general idea of using a placeholder** to represent the actual data in the query.
-And to emphasize **real benefits** of prepared statements.
+And to emphasize **real benefits** of a prepared statement.

-The idea of a native prepared statement is smart and simple: query and data are sent to the server separated from each other, and thus there is no chance for them to interfere.
-Which makes  injection impossible.
-But at the same time native implementation has its limitations, as it supports only two kinds of literals (strings and numbers, namely) which **renders them insufficient and insecure for the real life usage.**
+The idea of a native prepared statement is smart and simple: the query and the data are sent to the server separated from each other, and thus there is no chance for them to interfere.
+Which makes SQL injection outright impossible.
+But at the same time, native implementation has its limitations, as it supports only two kinds of literals (strings and numbers, namely) which **renders them insufficient and insecure for the real life usage.**

 There are also some wrong statements about native prepared statements: